-As part of your treatment, our therapists may integrate various modalities such as Ultrasound therapy, Low-Level Laser therapy, dry needling, electrical muscle stimulation, moist heat, ice and traction.
-These modalities are used to relieve pain, improve circulation, decrease swelling, reduce muscle spasm.
+After individualized assessment, our therapists will select appropriate modalities and procedures for you to achieve your goals.
+As part of your treatment, our therapists may integrate various modalities, such as ultrasound therapy, low-level laser therapy, orthotics, electrical muscle stimulation, moist heat, ice and traction.

 Ultrasound is a therapeutic modality that has been used by physical therapists since the 1940s.
 Ultrasound is applied using a round-headed wand or probe that is put in direct contact with the patient’s skin.
 The sound waves that pass through the skin cause a vibration of the local tissues.